denten-books/plain-text/2-surface.md

 read."
 Goldberg illustrates his invention in attaching to his patent "a control sheet in which the control characters are in the form of the letters of the ordinary English alphabet" [@goldberg_controller_1915].
-Rather than using ticker tape, Goldberg proposes the use of perforations that while capable of actuating machine levers also form letters.
-On Goldberg's control sheets, the language of machines and the language of humans coincide.
+Rather than using ticker tape, Goldberg proposed the use of perforations that while capable of actuating machine levers also formed letters.
+To counteract the unintelligibility of code, Goldberg imagines using cards, perforated in the shape of the English alphabet.
+Thus besides carrying human-readable content, Goldberg's cards did "double duty" to mechanically manipulate the machine's "blocks," "handles," "terminal blades," and "plungers" [@goldberg_controller_1915].
+On Goldberg's control sheets, the language of machines and the language of humans coincided at one and the same plane.

 ![Goldberg's Control Cards [@goldberg_controller_1915].](images/control-2.png)

-The Controller never caught on, but the patent makes it clear that Goldberg, among others, was aware of the problem: the mechanization of type, automation, and remote control of machines required specialized training.
-With the advent of the automated telegraph, content meant for people was now being intermixed with machine-controlling code.
-To combat mutual unintelligibility, Goldberg imagines using cards, perforated in the shape of the English alphabet.
-Besides carrying (human-readable) content, the perforations do "double duty" to mechanically manipulate the machine's "blocks," "handles," "terminal blades," and "plungers" [@goldberg_controller_1915].
-Early paper-based storage media, from Morse code-based ticker tape systems, to the telegraphs of Hughes and Baudot, and to punch cards that powered weaving looms, player pianos, and census tabulators coupled message and control.

 By the late 1920s the "Morse men" were being replaced with more efficient automated devices.
 By the 1930s, devices variously known as "printer